 This beautiful Parisian sunset shot was taken on my last trip to Paris from the Printemps rooftop.

 You will find bakeries, florists, ice cream, and gelato shops.
-There are several grocery stores to stock up with supplies if you happen to be staying at an Air BnB, or simply want some snacks to tuck into your backpack.
+There are several grocery stores to stock up with supplies if you happen to be staying nearby, or simply want some snacks to tuck into your backpack.

 You do not have to be an Instagrammer to want to have pretty pictures as memories of your trip to Paris.
 And there is no better location to head to than Rue Cremieux for such photos.